netsage-project/tstat-transport/README.md

 Selected data are extracted from the logs, formatted into JSON objects, and lists of the objects are sent to a remote server for archiving.
 The objects from a single set of logs log are broken into a series of smaller lists (up to 100 objects per list).
 Each "sub-list" gets sent to the remote server so no one single send operation swamps the remote server.

 When the logs in each directory have been successfully processed (the data have been sent, delivery confirmations received, etc), a dotfile named `.processed` will be dropped in that directory.
-It marks that directory as processed, and the `tstat_cull` utility uses them to prune old logs.
+That marks that directory as processed, and those logs will be ignored on subsequent runs.
+The `tstat_cull` utility similarly uses the .processed dotfiles to prune old logs.

+It is not a persistent process and would be run periodically from cron (for example) to periodically process a log on a "live" machine.

 Currently, the only "transport" that is supported is sending the JSON to a RabbitMQ server, but it would be relatively straightforward to implement other transports like using HTTP to send to a REST API.